 Sybill Amelon

-A scientist who studies the relationship of different kinds of wildlife
+A scientist who studies the relationships of different kinds of wildlife to each other and to their living and nonliving environments.

 Northern Research Station